‘Dance Moms’ Abby Lee Miller Still Rules As ‘Source Of Drama’ As Stars Chloe & Christi Lukasiak Tell All

 After leaving Dance Moms, the young dancer confessed that she felt distanced from some of her co-stars, such as Maddie Ziegler.
 Viewers saw Chloe and Maddie competing on the show in what appeared to be a rivalry set up by Abby Lee.

-But now Chloe is setting the record straight, saying that the alleged rivalry was actually “never really an issue” and that the two maintained their friendship during the period when they co-starred on Dance Moms.
+However, now Chloe is setting the record straight, saying that the alleged rivalry was actually “never really an issue” and that the two maintained their friendship during the period when they co-starred on Dance Moms.
 The two also had the opportunity to reconnect recently at Nia Frazier’s birthday party, and Chloe is hoping that they will meet up again in the future.

 “I miss Maddie.”

 On Tuesday night, however, viewers of the Dance Moms premiere had no time to miss Maddie, with drama ensuing from Abby Lee.
-Miller filmed those scenes prior to turning herself into jail, noted the Daily Mail.
+Miller filmed those scenes before turning herself into jail, noted the Daily Mail.

 Sorry, what?!?! #DanceMoms pic.twitter.com/RBVLS2pZwn